Jeff Green (writer): Personal life

 Green lives in Berkeley, California with his wife and daughter, and has written game reviews for Games for Windows in the past.
 Green is in the process of writing his first novel, The Cudgel of Xanthor.
 The book is based on a column he once wrote which was a parody of video game previews.
 In the book, a video game development company is working on the third installment of the Xanthor series of games – the first two being the Blade of Xanthor, and the Sword of Xanthor.
 Green has stated in podcasts that his inspiration for the book derived from his two years working for Electronic Arts where he saw, first-hand, how games are developed.
 The book cuts back and forth between the company and Xanthor himself, living in the world the developers are creating.
 Xanthor must deal in his own world with the myriad and arbitrary changes the developers make.
-Jeff stated in a recent interview that he ceased working on it.
+Jeff stated in a 2013 interview that he ceased working on it.